 Household demand varies by the size of family and the appliances used and how frequently, but let’s say that an average 3-person home uses 20kWh per day, averaged over the course of a year.
-This means that with a 5kW solar system, the home’s energy production is just about covered by the system’s output.
-This is why, when considering whether and how to go solar, one of the first questions a homeowner will ask themselves is ‘Do I want to offset my electricity bill, or cover it completely with my solar power system output?’
+This means that with a 5kW solar system, the home’s energy production is just about covered by the system’s output–provided all of the solar electricity is used during the day.

 How can I find the best deal on Solar Power in Brisbane?

 Solar Choice, as Australia’s free Solar Energy Brokering and advice service, connects solar PV customers with installers who service their area.
 We provide comprehensive quote comparisons of solar power installations throughout the country–including in Brisbane.
 With a bird’s eye view of the solar power market, Solar Choice is uniquely poised to identify the best deals on offer and facilitate our customers to find the solar system that best suits their needs and budget.
 Request a Solar Quote Comparison today by filling out the form to the right of this page, or call us on 1300 78 72 73.
-Queensland State Manager Henry Walcott can also be contacted directly on 0406 979 853, or via email: email@example.com.

 © 2014 Solar Choice Pty Ltd